 The University of Buckingham believes in delivering high-quality education while giving students the autonomy to design their own academic pathways.

-The other option is to complete a two-year flexible honours degree, where students have the opportunity to customise their programme by combining different subjects across a few areas, from history to economics.
+The other option is to complete a two-year flexible honours degree, where students can customise their programme by combining different subjects across a few areas, from history to economics.

 2. Staffordshire University

-To ensure that you complete the course in two years, you will not get summer holidays and will instead continue your course from home with the flexible learning and support programmes offered.
+To ensure that you complete the programme in two years, you will not get summer holidays and will instead continue your course from home with the flexible learning and support programmes offered.

 While you will have to work harder to complete your course in a shorter amount of time, you will graduate with the same qualification and be able to further your studies after.